 Many experts and dog owners find that cooling pads are an excellent way of keeping your dog cool.
 However, you must remember that this is not the only way to keep your dog from overheating – particularly in very hot conditions.

-We have provided other suggestions for keeping your dog cool and avoiding heatstroke in addition to using a cooling pad later in this article.
+We have provided other suggestions you may need for keeping your pets cool and avoiding heatstroke in addition to using cooling beds later in this article.

 Our 7 Best Dog Cooling Mats

 |Chillz Cooling Mat For Dogs, Large - Pressure Activated Gel Dog Cooling Mat - No Need to Freeze Or...||2 Reviews||Buy on Amazon|

 This top trending dog cooling mat is a particular favourite in the USA with nearly 2,000 reviews.
 This cooling mat does not require freezing or cold water but rather uses a non-toxic gel to keep your dog cool.